-The lead up competitions help us prepare mentally and physically for the brutal nature of competitive climbing.
+The lead-up competitions help us prepare mentally and physically for the brutal nature of competitive climbing.

 Competitions are generally two days of very hard climbing, immense pressure, nerves and stress.
-That’s hard to prepare for without warm up competitions.
+That’s hard to prepare for without warm-up competitions.

-It taught me for this season, my tapering needed to be longer than a two day de-load and I needed to work hard on my mental approach to competitions.
+It taught me for this season, my tapering needed to be longer than a two-day de-load and I needed to work hard on my mental approach to competitions.

-There were two weeks until the WA Title after the second warm up competition.
+There were two weeks until the WA Title after the second warm-up competition.
 I made the mistake of being too desperate to win and ramped up my training a little too much.

 It’s such a fine line with training.
-You want to win so you push hard, but really you’re not going to get stronger in two weeks and your time is generally better spent rested.
-The reason I didn’t rest was that after WA States I had SA States, QLD States and another WA event all in the following weeks and I just couldn’t not train in between these events!
+You want to win so you push hard, but really you’re not going to get stronger in two weeks and your time is generally better spent resting.
+The reason I didn’t rest was that after the WA States I had SA States, QLD States and another WA event all in the following weeks and I just couldn’t train in between these events!
 I paid the ultimate price of a strain to my forearm and finger injury.

 I still competed at the WA Titles after some treatment and at one stage I had the Title in my hand but it slipped away as I failed to control the final hold on boulder two.
 I came home with a silver, which was not a disaster but was still heartbreaking for me.